+Get involved in National Moth Week (NMW), coming up July 23-31, 2016.
 It’s a celebration of the amazing variety of moths.
 That’s right: moths are far from dull!

 There are between 150,000 and 500,000 species and they come in all sorts of colors, shapes and sizes.
 Stand back butterflies.
 There are even camouflaged moths that mimic things from bird poo to hummingbirds.

 NMW is also a citizen science effort.
 Anyone can participate and contribute meaningful scientific data about moths.

 Why is Moth Week Important?